Selecting a safe and comfortable campground

 Look for paved roads and parking pads near each campsite, clean and spacious bathrooms with hot water, sinks with adjacent countertops, flush toilets, showers, potable water spigots located near each campsite, electrical outlets for recharging cell phones and other electronic devises, grey water disposal stations, clean garbage disposal/ recycle area, Laundromat, WiFi reception area, and TV viewing room.

 Bathrooms and other buildings should be painted, in good repair, and cleaned at least daily; grass should be cut every week; understory buffer vegetation should be trimmed at least 3 feet back from campsites, roads & trails to reduce habitat for rodents, animal scavengers & snakes; leaves and other debris should be raked or blown away from campsites, trails & public use areas; procedures should be used to control mosquitoes, ticks, spiders, wasps & other insects; garbage area should be clean and large enough to handle weekend garbage, and should be picked up every week; procedures should be used to reduce problems caused by potentially destructive or dangerous animal scavengers (squirrels, raccoons, coyotes, bears).

 Individual sites should be large, level, dispersed, and shady with at least 900 square feet of usable grass, dirt, or crushed stone surface.
 Ideally, each campsite should have an elevated crushed-stone tent pad to avoid flooding in rainy weather.
-Campsites should also have at least 20-foot vegetated buffer zones between adjacent campsites and several trees for providing afternoon shade and hanging hammocks, tarps, and clotheslines.
-In addition, a good campsite should have a sturdy picnic table that could be moved, a pedestal grill for cooking, and a fire ring.
+Campsites should also have clearly defined boundary lines, at least 20-foot vegetated buffer zones between adjacent campsites, and several trees for providing afternoon shade and hanging hammocks, tarps, and clotheslines.
+In addition, a good campsite should have a sturdy picnic table that can be moved by two adults, a pedestal grill for cooking, and a fire ring.
 If there is no pedestal grill, the fire ring should have an adjustable height cooking grate.
 The site should have potable water nearby.
 Electrical outlets and Wi-Fi at each site are nice extras that can now be found in many campgrounds.